yogeshojha/rengine/README.md

 <h4>What is reNgine?</h4>
 <p align="left">reNgine is your go-to web application reconnaissance suite that's designed to simplify and streamline the reconnaissance process for security professionals, penetration testers, and bug bounty hunters.
 With its highly configurable engines, data correlation capabilities, continuous monitoring, database-backed reconnaissance data, and an intuitive user interface, reNgine redefines how you gather critical information about your target web applications.

-Traditional reconnaissance tools often fall short in terms of configurability and efficiency. reNgine addresses these shortcomings and emerges as a excellent alternative to existing commercial tools.
+Traditional reconnaissance tools often fall short in terms of configurability and efficiency. reNgine addresses these shortcomings and emerges as an excellent alternative to existing commercial tools.

 reNgine was created to address the limitations of traditional reconnaissance tools and provide a better alternative, even surpassing some commercial offerings.
 Whether you're a bug bounty hunter, a penetration tester, or a corporate security team, reNgine is your go-to solution for automating and enhancing your information-gathering efforts.
 </p>

 reNgine 2.0-jasper is out now, you can [watch reNgine 2.0-jasper release trailer here!](https://youtu.be/VwkOWqiWW5g)

-reNgine 2.0-Jasper would not have been possible without [@ocervell](https://github.com/ocervell) valuable contributions. [@ocervell](https://github.com/ocervell) did majority of the refactoring if not all and also added a ton of features.
+reNgine 2.0-Jasper would not have been possible without [@ocervell](https://github.com/ocervell) valuable contributions. [@ocervell](https://github.com/ocervell) did the majority of the refactoring if not all and also added a ton of features.
 Together, we wish to shape the future of web application reconnaissance, and it's developers like [@ocervell](https://github.com/ocervell) and a [ton of other developers and hackers from our community](https://github.com/yogeshojha/rengine/graphs/contributors) who inspire and drive us forward.

 Thank you, [@ocervell](https://github.com/ocervell), for your outstanding work and unwavering commitment to reNgine.